Kong/terraform-provider-kong-gateway/docs/resources/plugin_saml.md

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer.
 If not set, a Kong Consumer must exist for the SAML IdP user credentials, mapping the username format to the Kong Consumer username.
 - `assertion_consumer_path` (String) A string representing a URL path, such as /path/to/resource.
 Must start with a forward slash (/) and must not contain empty segments (i.e., two consecutive forward slashes).
+Not Null
 - `idp_certificate` (String) The public certificate provided by the IdP.
 This is used to validate responses from the IdP.
 Only include the contents of the certificate.
 Do not include the header (`BEGIN CERTIFICATE`) and footer (`END CERTIFICATE`) lines.
 - `idp_sso_url` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
+Not Null
 - `issuer` (String) The unique identifier of the IdP application.
 Formatted as a URL containing information about the IdP so the SP can validate that the SAML assertions it receives are issued from the correct IdP.
+Not Null
 - `nameid_format` (String) The requested `NameId` format.
 Options available are: - `Unspecified` - `EmailAddress` - `Persistent` - `Transient`. must be one of ["EmailAddress", "Persistent", "Transient", "Unspecified"]
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `request_digest_algorithm` (String) The digest algorithm for Authn requests: - `SHA256` - `SHA1`. must be one of ["SHA1", "SHA256"]